nwakaku/filecoin_bmi/README.md

 This a filecoin project BMI calculator,
-Body mass index (BMI) is a measure of body fat based on height and weight that applies to adult men and women. your bmi can be saved in the filecoin for future references.
+Body mass index (BMI) is a measure of body fat based on height and weight that applies to adult men and women. your bmi can be saved in the filecoin for future references.This project builds a bmi calculator on IPFS.
+Specifically, this project saves users inputs to IPFS and generates a unique paste hash for them to share.
+User inputs can be encrypted so that only people who know both the paste hash and the corresponding password could retrieve the underlying input.

 ## Name and Contact Info
 Name : Nwakaku Wisdom Izuchukwu